Archduchess Maria Elisabeth of Austria (born 1743): Early life

 As an infant, Elisabeth was small, frail, and sickly, worrying her family.
 Probably as a result of some gastrointestinal disease, she often failed to retain food and developed slowly.
 On the advice of the imperial doctors, she was moved to Engelskirchner Palace (later Archduke Rainer Palace, demolished in 1957) in Wieden; she was also prescribed chocolate drinks.
 Eventually, Elisabeth strengthened and grew into a lively child, who liked games and jokes, and teased her many siblings often.
 She was also very vain as a result of being considered the most beautiful among the archduchesses from an early age.

+Elisabeth was brought up with her sister Maria Amalia, who was three years younger, and their aya, the Countess of Heister, is said to have had a difficult time with both of them.
 In adolescence, Elisabeth was described as unstable and eccentric, without any particular interests.
 She was fun-loving and neglected her studies.
 She earned her mother's censure by liking gossip and mocking everyone, offending her siblings and attendants with ironic comments.
 Her staff changed often, as few could stand her.
 Elisabeth was a difficult child to raise, and five ayas were appointed in turn to educate her; even her confessor needed to be changed once.
 Her mother considered her childish and immature, calling her eine Kokette der Schönheit ('a pretty coquette'), observing: 'It mattered not if the look of admiration came from a prince or a Swiss guard, Elisabeth was satisfied.'

 She was active in court life: at the wedding of her brother Joseph in 1765, she played the part of Apollo in the operetta Il Parnaso confuso by Christoph Willibald Gluck.